chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_landing.md

 Electron Tomography workflow and the data we provide.

-A. Sample is rotated to different tilt angles and electrons pass through to produce projection images of the 3D volume
+**A.** Sample is rotated to different tilt angles and electrons pass through to produce projection images of the 3D volume

-B. We provide raw movie frames collected by a direct detector and may also provide these stacked into a tilt series of images
+**B.** We provide raw movie frames collected by a direct detector and may also provide these stacked into a tilt series of images

-C. A 3D tomographic reconstructed volume is produced by back projecting projections which are first corrected in a variety of ways (motion correction, CTF estimation, etc.)
+**C.** A 3D tomographic reconstructed volume is produced by back projecting projections which are first corrected in a variety of ways (motion correction, CTF estimation, etc.)

-D. We provide the 3D volume together with point annotations of (at least one) macromolecular complex for each volume
+**D.** We provide the 3D volume together with point annotations of (at least one) macromolecular complex for each volume

 Here is a summary of the datasets that have been provided.
-A full description can be found below under Data and schema (hyperlink to Data and schema).
-The data can be downloaded through a Python API (hyperlink to Python API).
+A full description can be found below under [Data and schema](https://docs.google.com/document/d/11h0u3YYF1EWCTjxu3ObShx26HgLAfJhn9I_tIaeQ6GI/edit#?usp=sharing).
+The data can be downloaded through a [Python API](https://chanzuckerberg.github.io/cryoet-data-portal/python-api.html).

 | Provider | Julia Mahamid | Julia Mahamid | Jürgen Pltzco |
 | ----------- | ----------- | ----------- | ----------- |